-The transition of care from hospital to the community, remains a key vulnerability for medicine management with more than 50% of medication errors occurring at transitions of care49.
-Central to complaints from community care providers is the inadequate supply of information from hospitals to aid reconciliation with any hospital-initiated medication changes.
-There are three key components of information that are required at discharge: an accurate medication list, a discharge summary detailing changes, and a management plan post discharge.
+The transition of patients from hospital to the community, remains a key vulnerability for medicine management with more than 50% of medication errors occurring at transitions of care62.
+Central to complaints from community care providers is the commonly reported inadequate supply of information from hospitals to aid reconciliation with any hospital-initiated medication changes.
+There are three key components of information relating to medications that are required at discharge: an accurate medication list, a discharge summary detailing changes, and a management plan post discharge.
+A good transition of care will include all three components, while a less optimal transition may include one, two or none of the listed elements.
+The limited capacity of pharmacists to provide discharge summaries for all patients with detailed descriptions of any medication changes has implications for safety, given the higher quality of pharmacist discharge summaries are of higher quality and the significant rate of errors of high and extreme risk known to be found in medication summaries for general medical patients35.

-Our findings reported a strong commitment to providing an updated medicines list (74%) This is a positive step, however not all lists provide the level of detail required for addressing changes in medication.
-Forty-three percent of respondents reported that they provide a discharge summary.
-However additional comments indicated this was often only for 'high-risk' patients which indicates that many patients leaving hospitals (including surgical patients) would not receive a discharge summary.
-This variance is well-recognised as a key gap in care that necessitates resolution.
-The limited capacity of pharmacists to provide discharge summaries for all patients with detailed descriptions of any medication changes has implications for safety given the higher quality of pharmacist discharge summaries and the significant rate of errors of high and extreme risk found in medication summaries for general medical patients35.
+Our findings reported a strong commitment to providing an updated medicines list (74%).
+This is a positive step, however not all lists provide the level of detail required for addressing changes in medication.
+Forty-six percent of respondents reported that they provide a discharge summary either to the patient or to their GP or Community Pharmacist.
+However additional comments indicated this was often only for 'high-risk' patients which highlights that many patients leaving hospitals (including surgical patients) would not have a discharge summary provided.
+Whilst it is possible that this task is undertaken by others in the multidisciplinary team, variance in the provision of this information is well-recognised as a key gap in care that requires resolution.

-Equally concerning is the absence of management plans, such as pain management plans and opioid deescalation plans, for more than 90% of patients, which would be of assistance to General Practitioners and Community Pharmacists.
-Again, limited hospital pharmacy capacity to produce pain management plans potentially disadvantages patients who have undergone routine surgery, delaying de-escalation of therapy and contributing to risk of opioid harm.
+Equally concerning is the absence of management plans, such as pain management plans and opioid de-escalation plans, for more than 90% of patients, which would be of assistance to GPs and Community Pharmacists.
+Again, limited hospital pharmacy capacity to produce pain management plans potentially disadvantages patients who have undergone routine surgery, delaying de-escalation of therapy and contributing to the risk of opioid harm.
+As mentioned prior, the opioid stewardship model prioritises the provision of these transition of care materials.
+Prior to the introduction of an opioid stewardship program in a Brisbane hospital, only 32% of patients has their de-escalation plan communicated with their GP.
+Post-intervention 85% of patients had their de-escalation plans handed over to their GP by a pharmacist31.

 It should be noted that transition of care pharmacy services associated with hospitals, which provide additional support for the development of management plans, are available in some areas.
-These programs vary greatly in their structure, governance and provision of services, and it is likely that survey respondents were not responding on behalf of specific transitional services that may be accessible for their patients on discharge.
+These programs vary greatly in their structure, governance and provision of services but can very effective in improving transitions for patients63.
+It is likely that survey respondents were not responding on behalf of specific transitional services that may be accessible for their patients on discharge.